Skip to content

 Variable Example Description

 LAKEKEEPER__AUTHZ_BACKEND allowall The authorization backend to use.
-If openfga is chosen, you need to provide additional parameters.
+If openfga or cedar is chosen, additional parameters are required (see below).
 The allowall backend disables authorization - authenticated users can access all endpoints.
-Default: allowall, one-of: [openfga, allowall]
+Default: allowall, one-of: [openfga, allowall, cedar]

 LAKEKEEPER__OPENFGA__ENDPOINT http://localhost:35081 OpenFGA Endpoint (gRPC).